- Climate statement

 The most environmentally friendly option would be not to hold an event at all.
 Yet we feel that the global and local impact of International Women’s Day is important.
 However it is also important that in committing to creating events, we commit to doing so with sustainability in mind.

 We’re not going to be perfect on this front.
 But we believe that by making small changes where we can and being transparent about what we can and can’t do, we might be able to inspire our collaborators and attendees to make small changes too.

 Any regular conference attendee is used to receiving a fresh cotton tote bag full of free stuff to rummage through and take home.
 In reality their contents are often quickly discarded, and the tote in itself has a huge impact according to many studies.

-Rather than packing goody bags we’ll be setting up a table next to our Information Desk at The Mill on Friday 6th March where you can take what you need.
-We’ll have official IWD pin bags, pens, wristbands and lots of other gifts that you can take to remind you of the day, and help you spread the #EachforEqual message.
+Rather than packing goody bags for those attending our in-person events we’ll be setting up a table where you can take what you need.
+We’ll have official IWD pin badges, pens, wristbands and lots of other gifts that you can take to remind you of the day, and help you spread the #BreakTheBias message.
 We’d love to have sourced these items locally and sustainably.
 However these had to be purchased directly from the global IWD campaign due to branding and licencing restrictions.

 Please help yourself to these items, but only take what you really want.
 Any leftover items will be used for future events.

 One of the silver linings of the events that have unfolded since our March 2020 celebration is that we're all more embracing of virtual events.
 Of course our first priority as organisers is to keep all our attendees and team safe and healthy, but we also know the online events are better for the planet too.